utkarshcmu/grafana.org/content/blog/2017-09-08-timeshift-ep12.md

 <hr />
 <br />
 #### What do you think?
-Let us know how we're doing!
-Submit a comment on this article below, or post something at our [community forum](http://community.grafana.com?utm_source=blog&utm_campaign=timeshift_11).
+We're always interested in how we can improve our weekly roundups.
+Submit a comment on this article below, or post something at our [community forum](http://community.grafana.com?utm_source=blog&utm_campaign=timeshift_12).
 Help us make these roundups better and better!

-Follow us on [Twitter](http://twitter.com/grafana), like us on [Facebook](http://facebook.com/grafana), and join the [Grafana Labs community](http://grafana.com/signup?utm_source=blog&utm_campaign=timeshift_11).
+Follow us on [Twitter](http://twitter.com/grafana), like us on [Facebook](http://facebook.com/grafana), and join the [Grafana Labs community](http://grafana.com/signup?utm_source=blog&utm_campaign=timeshift_12).